Bas Rutten: Post-fight career

 Rutten has a cameo in the video game Grand Theft Auto IV on the in-game TV show called "The Men's Room."
 He also did motion capture for the main character's fighting moves.
-He said that when he arrived at the motion-capture place in New York he asked the people in charge how violent they wanted to have it and they told him to "give it all he got".
+He said that when he arrived at the motion-capture place in New York, he asked the people in charge how violent they wanted to have it and they told him to "give it all he got".
 After two hours they stopped him and said, "It's OK, you don't have to go any further".

 He was also featured in WCW vs. the World for the PlayStation, but was named "Thunder Dome" to avoid copyright laws.

-On 23 January 2008, he was announced as the new Vice President, Fighter Operations reporting directly to IFL CEO Jay Larkin.
+On 23 January 2008, he was announced as the new Vice President of Fighter Operations reporting directly to IFL CEO Jay Larkin.
 His role was to build relations between the IFL and its fighters as well as work on potential match-ups between fighters.
 He also hosted the weekly shows "Battleground" and "International Fight League" with Kenny Rice.
-This all ended when IFL went out of business in late 2008.
+This ended when IFL went out of business in late 2008.

 In 2009, he appeared in the music video for Listen to Your Friends by the rock band New Found Glory, "fighting" lead vocalist Jordan Pundik.
 Bas and Rice hosted Inside MMA, a weekly MMA variety show on AXS TV.
 The pair also did remote English commentary and play-by-play for Dream events broadcast in North America on HDNet.
-The pair were eventually replaced by Guy Mezger and Michael Schiavello, who attend the events live in Japan.
-He is currently appearing in public health service ads, airing on Cartoon Network.
-He also made a public service announcement against trying out MMA at home but CagePotato ridiculed it for its mixed messages.
+The pair were eventually replaced by Guy Mezger and Michael Schiavello, who attended the events live in Japan.
+He would also appear in several public health service ads, airing on Cartoon Network as part of the network's "Get Healthy" campaign.
+He also made a public service announcement against trying out MMA at home.

 Rutten was featured in the 2012 American sports comedy movie Here Comes the Boom alongside Kevin James and Henry Winkler.
 Rutten played the role of a former MMA fighter and Dutch immigrant Niko trying to gain US citizenship.
 In return for his help in gaining citizenship, Niko helps train 42-year-old biology teacher Scott (Kevin James) to become a MMA fighter in the UFC.
 The film also features former UFC fighter Krzysztof Soszynski, former Muay Thai kickboxer Mark DellaGrotte along with cameo roles for Bruce Buffer, Chael Sonnen, Jason Miller, Satoshi Ishii, Mark Muñoz, Herb Dean, Wanderlei Silva, and Joe Rogan amongst others.

 On 23 October 2013, the World Series of Fighting announced Rutten as a member of the broadcast team for WSOF events on NBCSN along with Todd Harris.

 Rutten currently works as a commentator for Karate Combat (KC).